web-platform-tests/rfcs/rfcs/wpt-results-analysis.md

 ## Risks

-wpt-results-analysis depends on nodegit, which only works on Node.js 14.
+wpt-results-analysis depends on nodegit, which only works on Node.js 14, see https://github.com/nodegit/nodegit/issues/1840.

 ## Alternatives